BABISH

 Garnish with more chopped scallions and serve.

-scallions, cut into 1 segments + more to garnish
+4 scallions, cut into one inch segments plus more to garnish

 1.